15 Indian PMs and Their Decisions That Changed India

 About Lal Bahadur Shastri

-Considered to be a leader of the masses, Lal Bahadur Shastri also served as the Railway Minister and Home Minister.
-In his two-year tenure, before his tragic death, he brought in some key achievements.
-His famous slogan ‘Jai Jawan, Jai Kisan’ during the 1965 Indo-Pakistan to cheer the soldiers and farmers was extremely popular.
+Considered a leader of the masses, Lal Bahadur Shastri also served as Railway Minister and Home Minister.
+In his two-year tenure, before his tragic death, he brought in several key achievements.
+His famous slogan ‘Jai Jawan, Jai Kisan’, coined during the 1965 Indo-Pakistan war, cheered both soldiers and farmers and remains widely remembered.

 Place of Birth: Mughalsarai